Self-paced

 Before starting to analyze the dataset, we must understand, on the one hand, the problem or challenge we are trying to solve with this information and how suitable or useful it can be for us.

 In this case, we want to analyze which people did or did not survive the sinking of the Titanic and, in successive phases, be able to train a Machine Learning model to answer the question: "What kind of people were most likely to survive?".
-Therefore, we find that the dataset we have available can help us to solve the question posed and we apply an EDA process to learn more about it in detail.
+Therefore, we find that the dataset we have available can help us solve the question posed, and we apply an EDA process to learn more about it in detail.

 We will import the dataset to start working with it: